RESEARCH STARTER

 Hurricane Damage

 Hurricanes are intense storms that form over warm ocean waters.
-Because of its southerly location, Florida may experience several of these each year.
-With continued warming of the oceans, Florida’s hurricanes will probably occur more frequently and with greater intensity.
+Because of its southern location, Florida may experience several of these each year.
+According to experts, if the oceans continue to warm, Florida’s hurricanes will probably occur more frequently and with greater intensity.
 The hurricane season lasts from June 1 until November 30, with two periods of peak activity.
 The first such period comes in June, when smaller storms form in the Caribbean Sea and the Gulf of Mexico, because the waters there warm first.
 The second activity peak comes in September, when the normally cool waters off the coast of Africa start to warm up and severe Category 5 storms may develop.
 The damage caused by hurricanes results from high winds as well as from the accompanying storm surges.
 The lower, southeastern coast of Florida has been most affected by hurricane damage over the years, but no part of Florida has gone untouched.
-Powerful hurricanes, including Hurricane Irma (2017), Hurricane Ian (2022), and Hurricane Milton (2024), continued to strike Florida throughout the 2010s and 2020s.
+Powerful hurricanes, including Hurricane Irma (2017), Hurricane Ian (2022), Hurricane Milton (2024), and Hurricane Helene (2024) have struck many parts of Florida.

 Infrastructure Damage